HorizonEmuTeam/Horizon-Emu/README.md

 * Root:
 Root is not required.

-# Issues in release 1.0
+# Issues in version 1.0
 * Lack of VirGL support.

 >Horizon Emu doesn't support VirGL at this moment.